 \paragraph{Increasing popularity.} Of the 39 benchmarks we surveyed, half were published in 2024 or 2025, with the majority in 2025.
 As LLM use increases, so too do benchmarking efforts in an attempt to provide metrics for questioning whether advancements in ML techniques are translating to performance increases in downstream capabilities.
 This increasing popularity carries with it the risk of increasing the signal-to-noise ratio in the benchmarking space.
 This risk highlights the need to build unified theoretical frameworks to guide these efforts.

 \paragraph{Moving beyond classification tasks.} Of the 39 benchmarks surveyed, 27 rely on classification or multi-label prediction, while 12 evaluate open-ended text generation.
-Large language models are, at their core, generative systems.
-Evaluating their generated text therefore offers a direct window into their underlying biases and proficiencies—a method increasingly adopted in recent work \citep{lucyGenderRepresentationBias2021,hickeZeroBodyProblem2025}.
+Causal LLMs are generative models.
+Evaluating their generated text therefore offers a direct window into their underlying biases and proficiencies, as has been increasingly adopted \citep{lucyGenderRepresentationBias2021,hickeZeroBodyProblem2025}.
 Expanding such generative benchmarking approaches would enable the study of model responses in more holistic and perspectival ways.

-\paragraph{An overemphasis on story.} We identified nineteen benchmarks that address story-specific features in our taxonomy.
+\paragraph{An overemphasis on story.} We identified 19 benchmarks that address our story-specific features.
 Compared to benchmarks identified for narration (2), discourse (5), and situatedness (5), this suggests current benchmarking efforts overemphasize the story as a target.
 One of the principal aims of our theoretical framework is to foreground the complexity of narrative communication and the importance of narrative perspective, discourse structure, and social context for surfacing narrative meaning.

 \paragraph{Lack of event-specific benchmarking.} While we identified many existing annotated datasets capturing event-related tasks \citep{bakerBerkeleyFrameNetProject1998,simsLiteraryEventDetection2019,tangDiscourseNarrativeKnowledge2021,wangUncoveringSurprisingEvent2022}, none were expressly equipped for benchmarking as outlined in our requirements.
 These annotated datasets, while valuable, still need to be converted to the criteria outlined in the beginning of \autoref{sec:survey} to be considered benchmarks.